What personal information do we collect from the people that visit our website?

 The CAN-SPAM Act is a law that sets the rules for commercial email, establishes requirements for commercial messages, gives recipients the right to have emails stopped from being sent to them, and spells out tough penalties for violations.

 We collect your email address in order to:

-• Send newsletters to those who have subscribed through a double opt-in process
+- Send newsletters, marketing offers and other regular emails to those who have voluntarily subscribed through a double opt-in process

 To be in accordance with CANSPAM we agree to the following:

 • NOT use false, or misleading subjects or email addresses

 • Identify the message as an advertisement in some reasonable way

 • Include the physical address of our business or site headquarters